Utah Stories, llc

 Computer programming is an exercise in overcoming emotion and the desire to throw one’s fist through one’s monitor, and instead think calmly and rationally about bugs (as problems or errors are called in the world of geek-speak).
 I made my living programming for seven years, but then I found myself back in the corporate world–making decent money–but not honoring my real desire to make a difference in media.

-Three years ago I started Utah Stories part-time.
+Seven years ago I started Utah Stories part-time.
 It was an experiment to see if anyone would respond to a website covering local news in-depth.
+I was surprised to find such a receptive group of readers, politicians and citizen activists receptive to the idea of hyper-local news in Utah.

 I want to personally thank all fans of Utah Stories who are telling their friends to check out the web site.
 Without a doubt, moving forward it will be your accolades and grass-roots support that will sustain and grow the much needed coverage local Utah deserves.